-- Demolition of the existing building on site i.e. the existing Chadwicks Builders Merchants (c.
-4,196.8m2) - Construction of 321 no. 1, 2, & 3 bed apartments, retail units, medical suite / GP Practice, community/arts & culture space, and a one storey residential amenity unit in 4 no. buildings that are subdivided into Blocks A-G. - Construction of basement level car park (c.5,470.8sq.m), accommodating 161 no. car parking spaces, 11 no. motorbike parking spaces & 664 no. bicycle parking spaces.
-Internal access to the basement level is provided from the cores of Blocks A, B, C, D, E, & F. External vehicular access to the basement level is from the south, between Blocks B & C. 33 no. car parking spaces & 58 no. bicycle parking spaces are also provided for within the site at surface level. - Vehicular access to the development will be via 2 no. existing / permitted access points: (i) on Santry Avenue in the north-west of the site (ii) off Swords Road in the south-east of the site, as permitted under the adjoining Santry Place development (Ref.
+- iii.
+Block E is an 8 storey block consisting of 49 no. apartments comprised of 7 no. 1 bed & 42 no. 2 bed dwellings.
+A refuse storage area, substation, & switchroom are also provided for at ground floor level.
+Adjoining same is Block F which is a 7 storey block consisting of 52 no. apartments comprised of 13 no. 1 bed & 39 no. 2 bed dwellings.
+Ground floor, community/arts & culture space (c.877sq.m) is proposed in Blocks E & F. A refuse storage area, bicycle storage area, substation, & switchroom are also provided for at ground floor level of Blocks E & F. - iv.
+Block G is a 7 storey block consisting of 34 no. apartments comprised of 20 no. 1 bed & 14 no. 2 bed dwellings.
+A refuse storage area & bicycle storage area are also provided for at ground floor level. - 3.
+Construction of a 1 storey residential amenity unit (c.
+166.1sq.m) located between Blocks A & D. - 4.
+Construction of basement level car park (c.5,470.8sq.m), accommodating 161 no. car parking spaces, 10 no. motorbike parking spaces & 672 no. bicycle parking spaces.
+Internal access to the basement level is provided from the cores of Blocks A, B, C, D, E, & F. External vehicular access to the basement level is from the south, between Blocks B & C. 33 no. car parking spaces & 58 no. bicycle parking spaces are also provided for within the site at surface level. - 5.
+Public open space of c.
+1,791sq.m is provided for between Blocks C-D & E-F. Communal open space is also proposed, located between (i) Blocks E-F & G, (ii) Blocks A-B & C-D, and (iii) in the form of roof gardens located on Blocks A, C, & F and the proposed residential amenity use unit, totalling c.2,986sq.m.
+The development includes for hard and soft landscaping & boundary treatments.
+Private open spaces are provided as terraces at ground floor level of each block and balconies at all upper levels. - 6.
+Vehicular access to the development will be via 2 no. existing / permitted access points: (i) on Santry Avenue in the north-west of the site (ii) off Swords Road in the south-east of the site, as permitted under the adjoining Santry Place development (Ref.
 2713/17).